Sigmmma/c20/src/content/blam/tags/scenario_structure_bsp/readme.md

 While a [scenario][] can reference multiple BSPs, Halo can only have a single BSP loaded at a time.
 Transitions between BSPs can be scripted (`switch_bsp`), e.g. using trigger volumes.
 Objects in unloaded BSPs are not simulated.

 # Binary space partitioning
-BSP stands for **[Binary Space Partitioning](bsp)**, a technique where space within a sealed static mesh is recursively subdivided by planes into [convex][] _leaf nodes_.
-The resulting **BSP tree** can be used to efficiently answer geometric queries, such as which surfaces should be collision-tested for physics objects.
+BSP stands for [Binary Space Partitioning][about-bsp], a technique where space within a sealed static mesh is recursively subdivided by planes into [convex][] _leaf nodes_.
+The resulting _BSP tree_ can be used to efficiently answer geometric queries, such as which surfaces should be collision-tested for physics objects.

 # Clusters and cluster data
 Clusters are sealed volumes of a BSP defined by portal planes.
 Clusters can independently reference the [weather_particle_system][], [wind][], [sound_environment][], and [sound_looping][] tags to define the atmospheric and ambience qualities of sections of the map.